 And last, but not least, if you want the year’s most divisive book, that members will either really LOVE or really HATE, go with this fabulous, thought-provoking novel about high school love and predatory behavior.

-For more great book club ideas, or reading suggestions for yourself, visit mytbr.co to sign up for personalized recommendations sent straight to your inbox or mailbox!
+For more great book club suggestions, or reading ideas for yourself, visit mytbr.co to sign up for personalized book recommendations sent straight to your inbox or mailbox!
 Forget about pleasing Susan: Treat yourself to books tailored to your own tastes.